saintsal/cuppa.cc/docs/litepaper.md

 - people quitting from not being heard
 - Possibility for cultural surplus

 ### 🎈 not 🚀
 Feel like you're floating in the current, rather than racing like a rocket.
-[And weeeee!](https://www.youtube.com/watch?v=BorQ_ULcvss)
+[And weeeee!](https://www.youtube.com/watch?v=BorQ_ULcvss)  What kind of communication norms and tools lead to calm, peaceful collaboration?

 ### Compete for performance not resources
+Competition is natural.
+Web3 is learning how to design incentives for cooperation, but at the same time DAOs are places where people compete for resources.
+Can we redesign those incentives so competitive work is mutually beneficial and less harmful?

 ###  Motivation
 Motivation and skill are the main factors of productivity.
 But motivation is higher leverage.
 It's easier to pump and motivated people build their skills up faster.